Homelander: Development

 The character was designed as an evil version of Superman and Captain America in terms of powerset and costume.
 His cape pulled to the left resembles the first costume of Captain Marvel a.k.a.
 Shazam.
 Homelander's backstory in the original comics is similar to that in the television adaption of The Boys.

 Garth Ennis describes Homelander as: "an almost entirely negative character.
 He is really just a series of unpleasant urges kept in check by his own intelligence, which is enough to understand that he can have anything he wants so long as he doesn't push his luck too far."
-Also: "It might help to think of the Homelander as having all the self-control of... let’s say... a fourteen-year-old."
+Also: "It might help to think of the Homelander as having all the self-control of… let's say… a fourteen-year-old."

-The Boys producer and showrunner Eric Kripke has stated that while Homelander can "in theory" be killed, a plot twist which involved the character being killed by his clone Black Noir in the comic book version will not be used in the television adaptation, where Black Noir is instead depicted as a black man and the character's psychopathic traits are amalgamated with Homelander.
+The Boys producer and showrunner Eric Kripke has stated that while Homelander can "in theory" be killed, a plot twist which involved the character being killed by his clone Black Noir in the comic book version was not used in the television adaptation, where Black Noir is instead depicted as a black man and the character's psychopathic traits are amalgamated with Homelander.